MLundsgaard/Defold-Space-shooter-tutorial/Space Shooter/README.md

 Thanks to his channel i can learn game devoloping in an engine that fits me.

-Link to his channel if you wanna learn about defold: https://www.youtube.com/@unfolding_gamedev
+Here is a link to the channel if you wanna learn about defold: https://www.youtube.com/@unfolding_gamedev

 ---